TomOndiba/closer-contacts-by-zipcode/README.md

 #### API

-#####GET /api/contact/match-closer/{zip code 1},{zip code 2}
+##### GET /api/contact/match-closer/{zip code 1},{zip code 2}

-This request groups the contact in two group according to its distance to the zip codes provided.
+This request groups the contact into two groups according to their distance to the zip codes provided.
 It balances the amount of contacts given to each agent.

+Source files:
+* routes/api.php
+* app/Http/controllers/ContactController.php
+* app/Agent.php
+* app/Contact.php
+* app/Zipcode.php
+* app/Repositores/Air.php (Used for cache purpose, it works well for a light project but it is recommended to switch to REDIS in a huge project)

+### Front-end

+##### GET /

+Provides a form with two inputs and a match button.
+Both input are for a single zip code, after clicking the match button an ajax request is done to the API.
+Once the API responses with an array of objects, they table body is created.

+All of this is handle by a Vue.js app.

+Source files:
+* routes/web.php
+* resources/views/matcher.blade.php
+* resources/assets/js/app.js
+* resources/assets/js/components/Contacts.vue
+* resources/assets/sass/app.scss

+All of this using the CSS framework uikit